RamonOpazo/sero/src/frontend/public/docs/whats-sero.md

 ## Roadmap and Vision

-Sero is designed to grow.
+SERO is designed to grow.
 Planned features include support for more document formats, role-based access control, integration with cloud storage systems, and advanced obfuscation strategies such as pseudonymization and synthetic replacements.
-A web-based user interface is also envisioned to make Sero accessible to non-technical users.
+A web-based user interface is also envisioned to make SERO accessible to non-technical users.

 The long-term vision is to provide a secure, repeatable, and developer-friendly platform for document anonymization, suitable for both research labs and enterprise compliance teams.

 ---

-In short, Sero brings automation and security to a process that has traditionally been manual and risky.
+In short, SERO brings automation and security to a process that has traditionally been manual and risky.
 It is both approachable for newcomers and extensible for advanced users, giving you the tools to protect sensitive information without slowing down your work.